william-horn/Satchel/README.md

 ## GUI Capabilities

 Satchel's most powerful feature will most likely be the API for creating `swing` components and applications.
-No built-in layout managers are used in this framework, so all responsive behavior, positioning, sizing, drawing, animating, etc, is made from scratch.
+No built-in layout managers are used in this framework, so all responsive behavior, positioning, sizing, drawing, animating, etc, is calculated by Satchel.

 #### Widgets